 Greece is wonderfully rich in history and culture and it is one of the top destinations for tourists in the world.
 It is not uncommon for foreigners who visit the country to be interested in Greece immigration once they have tried the Greek Mediterranean lifestyle.
+Moving to a new country involves several steps, as well as adjusting to new customs, cultural habits, as well as an overall way of life.

 If you have just decided to move to Greece from Canada, this short guide can provide some useful information on the residence permit in Greece requirements.
 If you need more details, as well as personalized assistance during relocation, you can always reach out to our specialists in immigration.
 Our team is fluent in English and helped many foreign nationals who wish to move to Greece.
 You can reach out to us for more information, other than what is presented in this guide.